IOStream-OpenEnd/MagikMoments/README.md

 To complete the project we need to do the following task one by one.

-- [x] Create frames of given video.
+- [ ] Create frames of given video, every 5 seconds.
+(Partially done)

 - [x] Detect faces from the frames.
 Should be able to detect multiple faces in one image.